nodemcu/nodemcu-firmware/tests/README.md

 environment using the host.
 Files matching the glob `NTest_*.lua` are intended for on-DUT execution.

+## Modules Required

+Basic test harness functionality depends on having at least the following C modules available:

+* `crypto`
+* `encoder`
+* `file`

+Of course, most of the test functionality itself will require additional modules.

 ## Manual Test Invocation

 At the moment, the testing regime and host-based orchestration is still in